Conference Chair’s Opening Address

 Return on Investment (ROI) of Data Protection Compliance Engineering

-Romeo Kadir, Chairman, Certification Committee, European Association of Data Protection Professionals; President of the Board, European Institute for Privacy, Audit, Compliance & Certification
+Romeo Kadir, Vice President, European Association of Data Protection Professionals; President of the Board, European Institute for Privacy, Audit, Compliance & Certification

 The financial benefits of compliance with data protection (GDPR) requirements do not only outweigh the financial costs of non-compliance for data scientists and practitioners but can overall be seen as an important business enabler for data science and data practices if the right conditions are met.